Thursday, September 25, 2008

 My Comics Canon

-This is a different list because I added a few titles over the last four years:
+This is a different list because I added a few titles over the last years: My Canon:

 Anon (Cantigas de Santa Maria de Alfonso X El Sabio)